Understanding how flea collars work for cats

 The way that flea collars work is either to emit a toxic gas that kills or repels fleas, or to release a substance that dissolves and spreads throughout the fatty layers of the animal’s skin so fleas are killed anywhere on the animal’s body.
 As you can imagine, the first way can be very ineffective as only fleas in close proximity to the collar are affected.
 This is usually how the cheaper collars work.
 Some contain active ingredients that can be toxic to some animals, for example some dog flea collars can cause illness or death in cats that come into contact with the collar.
 The second way is much more effective and contains safer ingredients, but currently is only available in collars that require a prescription from the vet.

-Nowadays there are many flea treatment options available to suit any cat, from tablets or suspension, to spot-ons, sprays and collars.
+Nowadays there are many flea treatment options available to suit any cat, from tablets or suspension, to spot-ons and sprays.
 However the quality and effectiveness can differ, especially with the cheaper products.
 It is advisable to seek advice from your vet or SQP in regards to your situation to determine the best option for your pet.It is essential to remember that in all cases prevention is better than cure, so treatment should be carried out regularly all year round.